long-grass/v1/README.md

 make start
 ```

+Stars up the application on port 3108

 ```
 make stop
 ```

-Stars up the application on port 3108
+Stops the application and stops any linked containers

 ## Explanation